Shumard oak is a medium to large-sized tree with a tall, straight trunk, stout branches and a large, open crown.

-Twigs moderately stout, reddish- or grayish brown, smooth, shiny.
+Twigs are moderately stout, reddish- or grayish brown, smooth, shiny.

 Flowers April–May, in catkins.